Universality in polytope phase transitions and message passing algorithms: Introduction and main results

-\end{enumerate} \end{definition} With a slight abuse of notation, we will sometime denote a converging sequence by $\{(A(N),g,x^{0,N})\}_{N\ge 0}$.
+With a slight abuse of notation, we will sometimes denote a converging sequence by $\{(A(N),g,x^{0,N})\}_{N\ge0}$.
 We use capital letters to denote the $Y(i)$'s to emphasize that they are random and do not change across iterations.

-Our next result establishes that the low-dimensional marginals of $\{x^t\}$ are asymptotically Gaussian. \emph{State evolution} characterizes the covariance of these marginals.
-For each $t\ge 1$, state evolution defines a set of $k$ positive semidefinite matrices $\Sigma^t = (\Sigma^t_1,\Sigma^t_2,\dots,\Sigma^t_k)$, with $\Sigma^t_a\in\reals^{q\times q}$.
-These are obtained by letting, for each $t\ge 1$
+Our next result establishes that the low-dimensional marginals of $\{ x^t\}$ are asymptotically Gaussian. \emph{State evolution} characterizes the covariance of these marginals.
+For each $t\ge1$, state evolution defines a set of $k$ positive semidefinite matrices $\Sigma^t = (\Sigma^t_1,\Sigma^t_2,\dots,\Sigma^t_k)$, with $\Sigma^t_a\in\reals^{q\times q}$.
+These are obtained by letting, for each $t\ge1$,